 \if{0}

 \fi

-We also studied the effect of parallelism on our algorithms' runtime.
-Here we compared different active learning algorithms in the upfront scenario on the twitter dataset ($10K$ tweets) as we enabled cores on a multicore machine.
+We also studied the effect of parallelism on our algorithms' runtimes.
+Here, we compared different AL algorithms in the upfront scenario on Twitter dataset ($10K$ tweets) as we enabled cores on a multicore machine.
 The results are shown in Figure~\ref{fig:scale}.
-Here, for \un, the run-time only improves until we have as many cores as we build bootstraps of the data (here, 10) and after that the improvement is marginal.
-On the other hand, \ete scales extremely well, achieving nearly linear speedup because it re-runs the model once for every training point.
+Here, for \un, the run-time only improves until we have as many cores as we have bootstrap replicas (here, 10).
+After that, improvement is marginal.
+In contrast, \ete scales extremely well, achieving nearly linear speedup because it re-runs the model once for every training point.